-LBL provides services under contract with the Oregon Department of Education as part of the statewide network of “Regional Programs for Students with Low-Incidence Disabilities.”
-LBL’s Cascade Regional Program provides support to students with low-incidence disabilities in Linn, Benton and Lincoln counties.
-As a subcontractor for LBL, South Coast ESD houses the Cascade Regional Program for Coos, Curry, and Southern Douglas counties.
+LBL ESD provides services under contract with the Oregon Department of Education as part of the statewide network of “Regional Programs for Students with Low-Incidence Disabilities.”
+LBL ESD’s Cascade Regional Program provides support to students with low-incidence disabilities in Linn, Benton and Lincoln counties.
+As a subcontractor for LBL ESD, South Coast ESD houses the Cascade Regional Program for Coos, Curry, and Southern Douglas counties.